massimofasciano/mafl-rust/README.md

 - propagate anyhow errors into the language as Error types ?

-- implement deep copy for closure
+- offer both shallow and deep copy ?

 - context inheritance syntax
 - use statement or @use builtin to import contexts (ex: @use(@std.iter)). maybe @import ?